Charles Sekano | . Bridesmaids Of A Wedding | 2009 – 2010 Mixed media on paper 61 x 86 cm

 Her practice proposes a composition of sound, body movement, archaeology and digital performance and encourages interactive response.
 Her approach responds to people and spaces mediating a great awareness of combining politics and philosophy.

 For enquiries about Nathalie Bikoro’s work please contact:

 Ed Cross firstname.lastname@example.org +44 (0) 7507067567

-Ed Cross was recently interviewed by Richard Mudariki for Omeka Magazine.
-He and Richard discussed Ed’s introduction to African art and his time spent in Africa as a sculptor.
+Ed Cross was recently interviewed by in Omenka Magazine.
+Ed discusses his introduction to African art and his time spent in Africa as a sculptor.
 Ed shares his thoughts on the current state of the market and how selling African art online is growing in popularity and profitability.

 Read the full article: http://issuu.com/richardmudariki/docs/85/1?e=8722852%2F5808048